etiennefd/jawws/resources.md

 title: Resources
 ---

 This page contains links to various web resources about science publishing and writing style.
 It will be updated over time.
+For resources produced by JAWWS, head to the [blog section](https://jawws.org/blog/).

 ## Reading
 ### Literature on science publishing